episerver/Foundation-docs/Page Types/Common Properties.md

 # Common Properties and Tabs
-"Properties that all page types have in common."
+"Properties that nearly all page types have in common."

 ## Categories